Pre-Installation Checklist

 Step 2: Verify Wattage Requirements

 Your floor heating system has a wattage rating.
-Mysa for In-Floor has maximum load limits:
+Mysa for In-Floor Heating has maximum load limits:

 Check Your Heating System